 The luxury French brand has long had an affinity with exploration, with a rich heritage of leather travel cases and trunks.
 Belletrud, who has his roots in the French town of Grasse where both leather and perfume are famous exports, combines these dual elements in his collection for Louis Vuitton.

 “I started when I first arrived at Louis Vuitton in 2012,” says Belletrud.
 “While I was exploring the Maison and getting to know the people who work there, the different designers, the leather goods and crafts, I was already jotting down my first formulas.
 I didn’t want perfume ingredients that to me seemed too trite.
-I wanted to tell real stories on the skin.”
+I wanted to tell real tatler_stories on the skin.”

 Inspired by rare and raw materials, Belletrud explored unusual scents and combinations to create not one but seven perfumes: “Working on seven leads simultaneously allowed me to create conversations among compositions.
 One provided respite from another when I was overcome by doubt.
-And it gave me great freedom because it let me tell seven different stories without trying to bring all women together in a single perfume.”
+And it gave me great freedom because it let me tell seven different tatler_stories without trying to bring all women together in a single perfume.”

-Embracing a mix of natural fruit and floral scents as well as leather and spices allowed Belletrud to create unique infusions that conveyed Louis Vuitton’s heritage with travel: “I went looking for ingredients that could help me tell the stories I wanted to tell.”
+Embracing a mix of natural fruit and floral scents as well as leather and spices allowed Belletrud to create unique infusions that conveyed Louis Vuitton’s heritage with travel: “I went looking for ingredients that could help me tell the tatler_stories I wanted to tell.”
 The collection is also available in 1920s-style monogrammed travel cases, a tribute to the brand's leather trunks.

 See how the cases are made in the gallery below: